Deeragun, Queensland: Facilities

-The suburb contains the Woodlands Centro shopping complex that provides Northern Beaches residents access to a supermarket, a post office, several fast food outlets, medical and veterinary services, some recreational businesses and fuel service stations.
-Additional shopping and restaurant amenities are in various stages of construction since 2011.
+The suburb contains the Woodlands Village Shopping Centre that provides Northern Beaches residents access to a supermarket, a bottle shop, a post office, several fast food outlets, medical and veterinary services, some recreational businesses and petrol station.
+Additional shopping and restaurant amenities have been in various stages of construction since 2011.

 A police station, Community Recreation Hall, a few churches and Woodlands Skate Park are also located in Deeragun.

-The Townsville City Council operate a mobile library service which visits the North Townsville Community Hub at Deeragun on Monday mornings.
+The Townsville City Council operates a mobile library service which visits the North Townsville Community Hub at Deeragun on Monday mornings.

 Transport

 Arterial road

 The Bruce Highway borders Deeragun to the north.
 It is at Deeragun where the Bruce Highway becomes a dual lane carriageway for the first time when approaching Townsville from the north.
 The Townsville Ring Road is a high-speed bypass road for traffic between Deeragun and Bohle Plains suburbs.

 Public transport

 Hermit Park Bus Service connects Deeragun with Townsville by providing through its "Route 33" a direct bus route to the Aitkenvale and Townsville CBD bus exchanges.
 Route 33 is part of the Department of Transport and Main Roads qconnect initiative and also has a major stop in Bushland Beach.

 The taxi service as an alternative form of public transport is also available in Deeragun.
 This service is operated by Townsville Taxis.